WuerthPhoenix/neteye-azure-installation/README.md

 > credentials. **It must be considered a SECRET and must not be lost**.

 > [!WARNING]
-> This terraform assumed to used Azure Bring Your Own Subscription for Red Hat.
+> This terraform assumes to use Azure Bring Your Own Subscription for Red Hat.
 >
 > To ensure that your subscription has
 > this feature enabled you can run this command: